austinxyz/MatchApp/USTA_API_SPEC.md

 - `PlayerEntity`: Represents a player with their UTR and USTA information.
 - `USTACandidateTeam`: Represents a team of candidate players.
 - `USTATeamAnalysisResult`: Contains the results of comparing two teams.
+- `USTAImportProgress`: Represents the progress of a team import operation, including step, progress percentage, message, and status.

 ## Error Handling